neicnordic/puhuri-web/docs/puhuri_portal/User_Guide_dedicated/project_approval.md

     User guide is in development.
 Early feedback is welcome, send email to ilja.livenson@ut.ee.

 !!! note
-    Following process is only allowed to national resource allocator representatives!
+    Following processes are only allowed to national resource allocator representatives!

 ## Approving project and allocation creation requests